Soil Connect Announces Major Revenue Growth & Market Expansion in 2025

 Accounting for Soil Swell, Shrinkage, and Material Type

 It’s easy to overlook how soil changes once it’s disturbed.
 Soil swell refers to the expansion of material after excavation, while shrinkage describes the compaction of material when placed.
-For example, loose clay may swell up to 40% more than its in-situ volume, affecting truckload counts and site storage.
+For example, loose clay may swell by up to 40% above its in-situ volume, affecting truckload counts and site storage.
 Material type matters too, with sandy soil behaving differently than loam or clay.
 These changes influence everything from truck scheduling to dump site availability.
 You can develop more accurate hauling plans and make better grading and hauling decisions throughout the project.

 Construction dirt marketplace scene with excavator loading dirt into red dump truck